lenarother/mkr/README.md

 * Problem: Startup from last session is broken (tests fail).
 It seems there is still a race condition.
 * Add manage command to load quotes into DB
+* Create fixtures in container via management command that is used via fabric

 ### Results